Mojang Studios: Continued growth (2011–2013)

 Mojang's offices were formerly located on Maria Skolgata 83, Stockholm.

-In January 2011, Minecraft reached one million registered accounts and ten million six months thereafter.
+In January 2011, Minecraft reached 1 million registered accounts and 20 million six months thereafter.
 The continued success led Mojang to start the development of a new version for mobile devices.
-Due to the incompatibility of the game's Java-based framework with mobile devices, this version was programmed in C++ instead.
+Due to the incompatibility of the game's Java-based framework with mobile devices, this version was programmed in C++.
 Another version, initially developed for Xbox 360, was outsourced to Scotland-based developer 4J Studios, which also used C++.
 Scrolls was announced by Mojang in March 2011.
 The studio's attempt to trademark the game's name resulted in a dispute with ZeniMax Media, which cited similarities between the game's name and that of the ZeniMax-owned The Elder Scrolls series.
 Kaplan stated in May 2011 that, due to many such requests in the past, Mojang was planning to publish or co-publish games from other indie game studios.
 Its first, Cobalt from Oxeye Game Studio, was announced in August.
 An early version of the game was made available in December 2011, with the full game released in February 2016 for Xbox 360, Xbox One, and Windows.
 A multiplayer-focused spin-off, Cobalt WASD, was also developed by Oxeye Game Studio and released by Mojang for Windows in November 2017 after some time in early access.

 For the full release of Minecraft, Mojang held Minecon, a dedicated convention, in Las Vegas on 18–19 November 2011, with Minecraft formally being released during a presentation on the first day.
 Thereafter, Minecon was turned into an annual event.
 Following Minecrafts full release, Persson transferred his role as lead designer for the game to Bergensten in December 2011.